magentabusiness/magentabusiness.github.io/docs/user-guide/ui/widget-actions.md

 mob-layout-5:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/mob-layout-19-ce.png
-        title: 'Open this dashboard in your ThingsBoard Mobile Application.
+        title: 'Open this dashboard in your IoT Hub Mobile Application.
 In the "Entity table" widget click a row of any entity.
 You will be moved directly to the "Time series chart" widget where you can see the details of the selected entity of the main widget.'

 entityfromwidget:
     0: